The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 ## constraint.sdc

 The `constraint.sdc` file defines timing constraints for the design.
 The `create_clock` command allows you to define clocks that are either connected to nets or are virtual and can be customized.
-The units for `create_clock` are in nanoseconds.
-Here’s an example of a `constraint.sdc` file which defines a clock `clk` with a period of 8.4 nanoseconds.
+The units for `create_clock` need to be consistent with the liberty time units.
+Here’s an example of a `constraint.sdc` file which defines a clock `clk` with a period of 8.4 nanoseconds (nanoseconds being consistent with the liberty time units).